 Juquitta Drieth, Housing Grants Coordinator

-The purpose of the Jackson County Housing Grants Office is to increase, preserve, and improve housing that is affordable and liveable, to the extent possible, ensuring long-term affordability and contributing to neighbourhood revitalization.
+The purpose of the Jackson County Housing Grants Office is to increase, preserve, and improve housing that is affordable and livable, to the extent possible, ensuring long-term affordability and contributing to neighborhood revitalization.

 Jackson County achieves its mission of providing safe, decent, affordable housing for its citizens by maintaining partnerships with: